-Several of Southwest Tech's occupational programs are accredited by a professional entity or approved by a State agency, or are designed to lead to a license required for employment in the occupation.
+Several of Southwest Tech's occupational programs are accredited by a professional entity, approved by a State agency, or are designed to lead to a license required for employment in the occupation.

 The Process Improvement Model empowers cross-functional teams to improve processes, solve problems, and make decisions that impact students, staff, and College operations.

 Instructional Vitality Process

 The Instructional Vitality Process (IVP) is an annual program assessment which includes a review of college-wide and programmatic data and evidence as a means for identifying opportunities for improving student learning.